Eating Disorders - management of

 Medical and nutritional stabilisation is the first and most important goal of inpatient treatment.
 This is usually necessary before psychological therapy can be effective.
-For adolescents the attainment of as close to healthy weight as possible is necessary before psychological therapy is optimally effective

 The aims of an inpatient admission are to:

-- Attain physiological stability
+- Achieve physiological stability

 - Commence appropriate refeeding